Pro Football Reference Blog

 Whether through record-setting seasons, memorable plays, or leadership on and off the field, each running back has embodied the spirit and determination that define the Tampa Bay Buccaneers.
 As the team continues to evolve and seek new stars, the legacy of these great backs will undoubtedly inspire future generations to chase greatness with the same enthusiasm and dedication.

-With his productive 5957 yards rushing on 1,575 attempts, James Wilder leads the list of Bucs backs.
+With his productive 5,957 yards rushing on 1,575 attempts, James Wilder is the all-time rushing leader for the Bucs.

 Join our Sports Reference Community